9-15 October marks Baby Loss Awareness Week, the week that raises awareness about pregnancy and baby death here in the UK.

 Sadly, losing a baby is not a rare event and it can happen to anyone.
 Throughout the week bereaved parents, family members and friends can commemorate the all-too-brief lives of their babies, knowing that thousands of other families elsewhere in the world will be doing the same.

-This year more than ever, the pandemic has had a major impact on the support and help families are receiving due to social distancing rules, causing many to feel isolated and lonely.
-That's why it's more important than ever for us to come together in support of those who have been affected by the loss of a baby to let them know they are not alone and that we're here to support them.
+It's important for us to come together in support of those who have been affected by the loss of a baby to let them know they are not alone and that we're here to support them.

 If you've experienced loss or someone you know is struggling, we've put together some helpful resources and charities that can help families through their grief.